Ruth Stiles Gannett

-Ruth Stiles Gannett Kahn (born August 12, 1923) is an American children's writer best known for My Father's Dragon and its two sequels—collectively sometimes called the My Father's Dragon or the Elmer and the Dragons series or trilogy.
+Ruth Stiles Gannett Kahn (August 12, 1923 – June 11, 2024) was an American children's writer best known for My Father's Dragon and its two sequels—collectively sometimes called the My Father's Dragon or the Elmer and the Dragons series or trilogy.

 Education

 Gannett graduated from City and Country School in Greenwich Village, New York City, in the class of 1937.
 There, she recalled in 2012, "she benefited from being 'allowed and encouraged to write for fun' at certain times of the day".
-She then attended the George School and Vassar College, graduating with a B.A. in chemistry in 1944.
+She then attended the George School and Vassar College, graduating with an A.B. in chemistry in 1944.

 Early career

-After graduating from Vassar, Gannett moved to Boston where she worked at Boston General Hospital and then at the Massachusetts Radiation Laboratory.
-She then worked at a ski lodge, and afterward returned to live with her parents which is where she completed work on her most defining work.
+After graduating from Vassar, Gannett moved to Boston, where she worked at Boston General Hospital and then at the Massachusetts Radiation Laboratory.
+She then worked at a ski lodge, and afterward returned to live with her parents, which is where she completed work on her most defining work.
 In 1947 the year her seminal work was published she married Peter Kahn.